MarkusLoennig/project_template/README.md

    - this is quantitative data (time, error rate)

-- It will be directly followed by other attention intensive (requiring hgh concentration levels to be successful) vigilance task to deplete attention from the participant
+- It will be directly followed by the Test of Attentional Vigilance (TOAV), requiring high concentration levels to be successful to deplete attention from the participant
-   - Digit Span Forward / Backward Test, Search and Memory Task Test, Sustained Atteintion to Response Tests
    - the intention of these tests is to wear/tire the attentive capability of the participant
-   - the results will be recorded and will be given to the participant, but they will NOT be used in the experimental data
+   - the results will be recorded and will be given to the participant, but they will only be used in the experimental data to see if the test was actually successful in tiring out the participant, depleting his attentive vigilance.
-   - the overall time of the testing (including the base-lining with 2-Back Test) will be about 30-45 minutes, as a compromise between the need to tire the attention of the participant and the time available with/for each participant (volunteers).
+   - the overall time of the testing (including the base-lining with 2-Back Test) before the break will be about 40 minutes, as a compromise between the need to tire the attention of the participant and the time available with/for each participant (volunteers).

 - The participant will then again perform a 2-Back Test as part of their tasks.